lint-staged/lint-staged/README.md

 Options:
-  -V, --version                      output the version number --allow-empty                      allow empty commits when tasks revert all staged changes (default: false) -p, --concurrent <number|boolean>  the number of tasks to run concurrently, or false for serial (default: true) -c, --config [path]                path to configuration file, or - to read from stdin
+  -V, --version                      output the version number --all                              run on all tracked files instead of just staged files (default: false) --allow-empty                      allow empty commits when tasks revert all staged changes (default: false) -p, --concurrent <number|boolean>  the number of tasks to run concurrently, or false for serial (default: true) -c, --config [path]                path to configuration file, or - to read from stdin